lionkmp/ai64_extractor/README.txt

 overwritten, the new file will get "-1", "-2".. index, thus running the program twice will create all destination files twice.

-When the whole directory structure conversion is finished, ai64 will take another long walk.
-It will rearrange all the directories which contain more than 100 files, to make sure there are no more than 100 files in a directory (easier to handle on c64, MAN, etc).
+When the whole directory structure conversion is finished, ai64 will make another process.
+It will rearrange all the directories which contain more than 300 files, to make sure there are no more than 300 files in a directory (easier to handle on c64, MAN, etc).
 The created subdirs will be called "ai100-X", "ai200-X" and so on, where "X" means the first word of the first program in that dirctory.
 E.g. "ai300-blackjack".